Diana Rowden: Moved to Germany

 On 13 May 1944, Rowden, together with three other captured female SOE agents, Andrée Borrel, Vera Leigh and Sonia Olschanezky, were moved from Fresnes to the Avenue Foch along with four other women whose names were Yolande Beekman, Madeleine Damerment, Eliane Plewman and Odette Sansom, all of whom were F Section agents.
 Later that day they were taken to the railway station, and each handcuffed to a guard upon alighting the train.
 Sansom, in an interview after the war, said:

 We were starting on this journey together in fear, but all of us hoping for something above all that we would remain together.
 We had all had a taste already of what things could be like, none of us did expect for anything very much, we all knew that they could put us to death.
 I was the only one officially condemned to death.
 The others were not.
 But there is always a fugitive ray of hope that some miracle will take place.

 When the women arrived in Germany, they were put into separate cells in the prison in Karlsruhe (Justizvollzugsanstalt Karlsruhe) – Sansom with a woman who had been in prison for three years because her own daughter (a member of the Hitlerjugend) had denounced her for listening to the BBC, and Jehovah's Witnesses.
-The agents were treated no differently from other prisoners – markedly better than those in concentration camps – and were given manual work to do, peeling potatoes, sewing, etc., which helped pass the time.
-Occasionally, through the high bars, they could hear Allied bombers headed for targets within Germany, so on the whole things looked good for them even if there was the possibility of dying in an air raid.
-The war was unmistakably coming closer to an end and they could reasonably expect to be liberated by the Allies before too long.
+The agents were treated no differently from other prisoners – markedly better than those in concentration camps – and were given manual work to do, peeling potatoes, sewing, etc. Occasionally, through the bars, they could hear Allied bombers headed for targets within Germany, so while they were nearing freedom, there was the possibility of dying in an air raid.
+The war was coming closer to an end and they could expect to be liberated by the Allies before too long.